 The DREAM research applications have been oriented towards surveillance of large networks as telecommunication networks and more recently of web services.
-During the past few years, we have focussed more and more on agricultural and environmental applications by means of research collaborations with INRA and Agrocampus Ouest.
+During the past few years, we have focussed increasingly on agricultural and environmental applications by means of research collaborations with INRA and Agrocampus Ouest.